-Professor of Electrical Engineering-Electrophysics, Chemical Engineering and Materials Science, Biomedical Engineering and Physics
+Professor of Electrical Engineering-Electrophysics, Chemistry, Physics and Astronomy, and Ophthalmology

 - 1977, PhD, Engineering and Applied Science, Yale University